 Lough’s death certificate listed the cause of death as congestive heart failure, with an onset of two months, secondary to chronic obstructive pulmonary disease (COPD).
 Kenneth was first treated for COPD in 1979.
 The trial court granted the defendants’ joint motion for summary judgment because plaintiff failed to present sufficient evidence that the car crash caused Kenneth’s death.
 Plaintiff appealed to the Illinois Appellate Court for the Third District.

-Our law firm provides free consultations in Wrongful Death and personal injury cases.
-To speak with one of our attorneys, call us at (630) 560-1123 or visit us at our website at https://www.dgllc.net we are here to help.
+DeBlasio Law Group provides free consultations in wrongful death and personal injury cases.
+To speak with one of our attorneys, call us at (630) 560-1123 or visit us at our website at www.DGLLC.net/contact.
+We are here to help.
 There are no attorneys’ fees for our services unless we obtain a recovery for you.